 - When you find the path on your right take it and cross the fields heading north towards Wildhill.

 - When you reach the woodland, keep the field on your right and head for a gap in the hedge.
 The path now crosses the field diagonally and will be cut through the crops.

 - When you reach the hedgerow turn right and, keeping the field on your right, head for a gap in the hedge straight ahead.
 Here you cross a small brook hidden in a tunnel.
 You turn left, keeping the hedgerow on your left and the field on your right.

-- At the fourth oak tree on your left you will find a set of steps heading down to a bachelor gate taking you into another field used by horses.
+- At the fourth oak tree on your left you will find a set of steps heading down to a gate taking you into another field used by horses.

 - Cross a small footbridge and take the path north heading to the right of an old oak tree.
-You are aiming for the bachelor gate.
-Go through the bachelor gate, cross a small footbridge, and head for the final bachelor gate that leads into The Woodman car park at Wildhill (note, this bit can be boggy, so take care).
+You are aiming for the gate.
+Go through the gate, cross a small footbridge, and head for the final gate that leads into The Woodman car park at Wildhill (note, this bit can be boggy, so take care).

 - For the return, start by going back the way you came through The Woodman car park and retrace your steps to Grubbs Lane.